DevsLuca/Studies/MasterDataScience/Wasserman-Statistics.md

-# Wasserman, *All of Statistics: A Concise Course in Statistical Inference* — Topic Checklist
+# Wasserman, *All of Statistics: A Concise Course in Statistical Inference*

 [⬅ Back to tracker](README.md)